ParadigmHyperloop/hyperloop/README.md

 # About

 The Core Control Software found in this repository is designed to run in a RealTime Linux environment on a high performance ARM core.
-Suitable platforms include the TI Sitara am335x series of processors, convieniently found in the consumer and industrial grade [BeagleBoard](http://beagleboard.org) Open Source Hardware.
+Suitable platforms include the TI Sitara am335x series of processors, conveniently found in the consumer and industrial grade [BeagleBoard](http://beagleboard.org) Open Source Hardware.
 We utilize the BeagleBone black hardware and make extensive use of the onboard TI Sitara ARM core to manage the system level control loop for the Paradigm Pod

-This breaks down into several responsibilies:
+This breaks down into several responsibilities:

- - Maintain comunications with an external control point (Operations Center/Mission Control)
+ - Maintain communications with an external control point (Operations Center/Mission Control)
    - Stream Telemetry Data
    - Accept Commands
    - Exchange heartbeats to detect connection loss